leg100/otf/ALGORITHMS.md

 # Concepts

-Notes on various concepts in use by TFE/TFC/oTF.
+Notes on various concepts in use by TFE/TFC/otf.

 ## Run Status/State

 https://www.terraform.io/cloud-docs/api-docs/run#run-states

 A run begins life in the `pending` state.
-The next state (in oTF) is `plan_queued`, indicating it's ready to enter the plan phase and that it's currently waiting in the global queue (see below).
+The next state (in otf) is `plan_queued`, indicating it's ready to enter the plan phase and that it's currently waiting in the global queue (see below).
 A run is switched from `pending` to `plan_queued` if:

 * it's reached the front of the workspace queue (see below)
 * it's a speculative run (i.e. plan-only) in which case the switch occurs immediately